 In 2008 the maintenance department was accepting work requests informally, via paper, and verbally.
 The level of response to incoming requests depended greatly upon the manner in which the request was made, who received the request, and who was the customer making the request.

 In an effort to be accommodating to internal customers, the maintenance department accepted work order requests via many different informal channels, including casual face-to-face discussions, telephone calls, voicemail messages, e-mails, and hand-written forms.
 This kind of process often leads to work orders being readily accepted without adequate information.
 The level of the response to each request depended upon who was making the request and who was receiving the request.
 Most of us know all too well about the scrawled-on-a-napkin or a pleaded verbal request passed to a maintenance technician on the run, often without proper explanation.

-Without a formal work order communication process to offer to the clients, the manager did not have full clarity as to the needs of his clients and to the work load of each of his employees.
-Often times, rather than following the proper direction of an informed manager and informed fellow workers, submitted work orders were being performed in a reactive manner in order to appease the sense of urgency of the client rather than in a proactive manner where work requests could be properly assessed and prioritized according to what was most best for the corporation.
+Without a formal work order communication process to offer to the clients, the manager did not have full clarity as to the needs of his clients and the workload of each of his employees.
+Often, rather than following the proper direction of an informed manager and informed fellow workers, submitted work orders were being performed in a reactive manner in order to appease the sense of urgency of the client rather than in a proactive manner where work requests could be properly assessed and prioritized according to what was best for the corporation.